tweag/nickel-union-contracts-paper/reviews-dls/revision-plan.md

 - Plain contracts without unions or intersections already introduce effects.
-- The CSE equivalence is not valid in all generality (equation (1) line 387) already just with plain contracts, in a strict evaluation setting (call-by-value).
+- The CSE equivalence is not valid in all generality (equation (1) line 387) just with plain contracts already, in a strict evaluation setting (call-by-value).
 - It is unfortunate that we mention the let-floating optimization of Figure 5 in Section 4 (L630) as an example of an optimization invalidated by union and intersection contracts as it is indeed already invalid in a